linux4life798/gobf/README.md

 is in [gobflib/il](gobflib/il) package.

-Recent work has added some pattern and vectorization based optimizations, but these have not been fully calibrated yet,
+Recent work has added some pattern and vectorization based optimizations, but these have not been fully calibrated yet.

 To try the zero pattern optimization, invoke gobf in the following manor:
 ```sh